 Compete.
 Keep faith.
 Finish.

-It’s in Jalen Hurts’ DNA, and his parents reminded him of that at every turn from Houston to Tuscaloosa to Norman to wherever he lands at the pro level.
+It's in Jalen Hurts' DNA, and his parents reminded him of that at every turn from Houston to Tuscaloosa to Norman and now Philadelphia.